-All our duck feathers are sustainably source.
+All our duck feathers are ethically sourced.

 All Cushion Fillings

-- Fillings which are not maintained correctly from the beginning will bind and become difficult to restore, losing comfort and shape.
+Fillings which are not maintained correctly from the beginning will bind and become difficult to restore, losing comfort and shape.

-- Swap reversible cushions around and turn where possible to ensure equal wear.
+Swap reversible cushions around and turn where possible to ensure equal wear.

-- Selected Tailored by OKA ranges have cushion covers which are not fully reversible.
+Selected Tailored by OKA ranges have cushion covers which are not fully reversible.
 Non-reversible fibre-filled cushions should have the pad removed from the cover and turned over occasionally.

-- Removable legs that screw in may loosen with use; check monthly that they are secure by gently turning, but be careful not to over tighten.
+Removable legs that screw in may loosen with use; check monthly that they are secure by gently turning, but be careful not to over tighten.

-- Avoid dragging or dropping your upholstery onto corners or feet, or leaning back on two legs as this may cause damage.
+Avoid dragging or dropping your upholstery onto corners or feet, or leaning back on two legs as this may cause damage.
 Always lift furniture with two people and place down gently.

-- To clean the wooden legs on your furniture, use a clean, damp cloth.
+To clean the wooden legs on your furniture, use a clean, damp cloth.
 They can be polished occasionally with natural wax.
 We recommend that you do not use household detergent or cleaning products on them.

-- If upholstery is exposed to direct sunlight for long periods of time, it will cause the colour and fabric to deteriorate.
+If upholstery is exposed to direct sunlight for long periods of time, it will cause the colour and fabric to deteriorate.
 Use in hot and sunny conservatories is not recommended.

 Do not place hot items such as cups, laptops or hot water bottles on the fabric as this may leave a mark.

 To help prolong the life of your upholstery, we advise the following:

-- Periodic cleaning of the entire piece is essential to maintain appearance and prevent premature fading and wear as ground in dirt will damage the fabric.
+Periodic cleaning of the entire piece is essential to maintain appearance and prevent premature fading and wear, as ground-in dirt will damage the fabric.

-Do not dry clean or wash covers unless it is specifically stated that you can, as doing so could result in a loss of fire retardant properties and cause fabric durability issues.
+Do not dry clean or wash covers unless it is specifically stated that you can, as doing so could result in a loss of fire-retardant properties and cause fabric durability issues.

-For wooden components, use a lightly damp cloth rinsed in warm water, do not use a detergent.
+For wooden components, use a lightly damp cloth rinsed in warm water.
+Do not use a detergent.
 Polish periodically with a natural wax.